 Verizon launching LG G2 on Sept.
 12, T-Mobile to follow on Sept.
-18Alex Wagner - Deputy Managing Editor, News Desk
+18Alex Wagner - Editorial Director of News and Content

 Following LG's recent announcement that the G2 will begin arriving in the U.S. later this month, two major carriers have come forward to share their launch plans for the new flagship device.
 Verizon says that it will begin selling the LG G2 on online and in stores on Sept.
 12 for $199.99 with a two-year commitment.